 The web-centric iOS and Android alternative was revealed in 2013 with a focus on developing markets and low-end devices.

 Mozilla says despite the shuttering of the Firefox OS, its experiments with connected devices would continue.

 The announcement, made during a Mozilla developer conference in Orlando has since been confirmed in a statement.

 Ari Jaaksi, Mozilla’s SVP of Connected Devices, wrote (via TechCrunch): “We are proud of the benefits Firefox OS added to the Web platform and will continue to experiment with the user experience across connected devices.
 We will build everything we do as a genuine open source project, focused on user experience first and build tools to enable the ecosystem to grow.

 “Firefox OS proved the flexibility of the web, scaling from low-end smartphones all the way up to HD TVs.
-However, we weren’t able to offer the best user experience possible and so we will stop offering Firefox OS smartphones through carrier channels.

 “We’ll share more on our work and new experiments across connected devices soon.”

 On a busy day for the company, Mozilla also announced the Focus ad-blocker for Apple’s mobile Safari browser.